 Our web designer provided us with new designs and helped us narrow them down until we got to our final selection of visual elements that best represented our brand, which included a new color palette consisting of five colors of primary and secondary colors, a new logo with submarks (we never had a submark before and love that we do now), website graphics, photography, typography, social icons and backgrounds and so on.

-We absolutely love our new brand and website!
+We absolutely love the brand and website that Dre helped us create!
 By going through all the steps, it made it easy to hone in on who we are as a company and develop a new brand for our business that truly represents us.

-However, don’t think you need to hire a brand expert and web designer like we did.
+However, don’t think you need to hire a brand expert and web designer as we did.

-From my experience with The Cosmopolitan of Las Vegas where I was part of the brand marketing team that created and launched a new brand from scratch and working with our designer to rebrand BentoBox Media, I can share with you a few key points that I’ve learned, so you can create your own without hiring a designer or brand expert.
+From my experience with The Cosmopolitan of Las Vegas where I was part of the brand marketing team that created and launched a new brand from scratch and working with our designer to rebrand BentoBox Media, I can share with you a few key points that I’ve learned over the years, so you can create your own killer brand without hiring a designer or brand expert.

 10 Steps to Creating a Killer Brand